Colorado Eviction Notice

 Step 4: Serve Forms 7 Days Before Hearing

-Once the court sets a hearing date, the landlord must serve the legal forms to the tenant at least 7 days before the court date.
-This is best done through a process server or the sheriff’s office.
+Once courts set hearing dates, landlords must serve the legal forms to tenants at least 7 days before the court date.
+Furthermore, process servers or the sheriff’s office can best accomplish this.

 Step 5: Tenant Answers Complaint

-The tenant may file an answer to the complaint.
-The court will determine if the landlord has proven grounds for eviction and who is entitled to possession of the property.
+Tenants may file answers to the complaint.
+Additionally, courts will determine if landlords have proven grounds for eviction and who is entitled to possession of the property.

 Step 6: File Writ of Restitution

-If the landlord prevails and the tenant does not appeal or vacate within 48 hours, the landlord files a Default Judgment with the court.
+If landlords prevail and tenants do not appeal or vacate within 48 hours, landlords file a Default Judgment with the court.

 Step 7: Evict Tenant

-If granted the Writ of Restitution, the sheriff’s department will assist in removing the tenant from the property.
+If courts grant the Writ of Restitution, the sheriff’s department will assist in removing tenants from the property.

 Important Considerations